rtreacy87/MLOps-Notes/Lab1/05-password-management.md

 - Command-line interface with bash completion
 - Can be extended with plugins

+For a comprehensive guide on using `pass` effectively, including synchronization across devices, browser integration, mobile access, and automation, see our [Pass Workflow Guide](supplementary/pass-workflow-wiki.md).

 ## Installation and Setup

 ### Step 1: Install Required Packages